ajha7/RetrieveInfoFromSpotifyAPI/README.md

 # RetrieveInfoFromSpotifyAPI
-retrieves info from Spotify API; Used project to learn about OAuth2.0, HTTP, interacting with APIs
+Purpose: learn about OAuth2.0, HTTP, interacting with APIs

+retrieves info from Spotify API

 type in new, gets new songs(artists, links, titles) type in featured, gets featured songs  artists, links, titles)